aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraphformat/firstlineindent/_index.md

 ---
 title: ParagraphFormat.FirstLineIndent
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the value in points for a first line or hanging indent.
+description: Gets or sets the value in points for a first line or hanging indent in C#
 type: docs
 weight: 110
 url: /net/aspose.words/paragraphformat/firstlineindent/